Additional material available to CCSF students on Canvas.

 I am including this dance in our class to give some insight into the heritage of the European partner/group dances that have contributed to aspects of Salsa and othe Latin American Dances.

 Meaning: "Repassed" What does "repass" mean?
 How often do you use this word in English?
 Me?
 Never!
 (Similar but different word: "repast", means a meal.)
-However, it is common usage in Portuguese and Spanish.
-Here's what the Google dictionary says, which makes sense for the name of this dance:
+However, it is common usage in Portuguese and Spanish and makes a lot of sense.
+Here's what the Google dictionary says:

 To go past (something) once again."As he repassed the gate a few seconds later, I called out to him."